 Mark Leslie is a Lecturer at the Stanford Graduate School of Business where he teaches courses in Entrepreneurship, Ethics and Sales Organization.
-He is also the managing director of Leslie Ventures, a private investment company, and serves on the boards of two public companies, six private companies, and three nonprofit organizations.
+He is also the managing director of Leslie Ventures, a private investment company, and serves on the boards of public, private and nonprofit organizations.

-Mark Leslie was the founding Chairman and CEO of Veritas Software.
-During his tenure as CEO, the company went from 12 employees to 5,500 employees deployed globally, and from a revenue base of $95,000 per year to $1,500,000,000 per year.
+Mark Leslie was Co-Founder and Chairman and CEO of Veritas Software.
+During his tenure as CEO, the company went from 12 employees to 6,000 employees, and from a revenue base of $95,000 per year to $1,500,000,000 per year.
 In 2000, Veritas was the 10th largest independent software company by revenue, third largest by market capitalization, and achieved the distinction of becoming a Fortune 1000 company.

 From 1980 until 1990 he served as president and chief executive officer of two Silicon Valley high-tech start-up companies.
-His prior experience included sales management, sales executive, systems engineer, and OS programmer.
+His prior experience included sales management, sales executive, systems engineer, and software engineer focused on operating systems.

 Mark received a Bachelor of Arts degree in physics and mathematics from New York University in 1966 and completed Harvard Business School’s Program for Management Development (PMD)in 1980.